AndreyLebedenko/quantum-state/README.md

 ### Sequences:

-#### Create an unbounded sequence with inclrement of 1 and random start number:
+#### Create a sequence with increment of 1 and a random start number:

 Request: `curl --request POST http://localhost:8080`
 Response: `{"id":"55174398258626600"}`